cgoliver/zminerva/README.md

 This program does not actually register you for classes.
 That's on you.
 Automatic class registering and dropping would be really easy to set up, but I figured it's probably best not to mess with that.

 ##Installation
-Requires python 3, lxml, requests, charade, ztools, and git.
+Requires python 3, lxml, requests, charade and git.

 ###Linux (Ubuntu)
 Install dependencies: